marcoderama/akka/akka-docs/src/main/paradox/typed/persistence-testing.md

 The testkit classes have two corresponding plugins which emulate the behavior of the storages:

- * @apidoc[PersistenceTestKitPlugin] class emulates a events storage
+ * @apidoc[PersistenceTestKitPlugin] class emulates an events storage
  * @apidoc[PersistenceTestKitSnapshotPlugin] class emulates a snapshots storage

 **Note!** The corresponding plugins **must** be configured in the actor system which is used to initialize the particular testkit class: